maegnes/SlimCachingManager/README.md

 	?>

-If you want do not want to use the "Textfile" Resourcehandler just write your own by implementing **SlimCachingManager\ResourceHandler\IResourceHandler**!
+If you don't want to use the "Textfile" Resourcehandler just write your own by implementing **SlimCachingManager\ResourceHandler\IResourceHandler**!

 Have fun!